 Ground Sharks (Carcharhiniformes)

-There are oceanic sharks in this group too like the whitetip sharks.
-Whitetip sharks are just about the last animal you want to meet in open waters after a boat or plane wreck.
-They are slow moving but very aggressive and large enough to tackle any survivors.
+There are oceanic sharks in this group, too, such as the Whitetip Sharks.
+Whitetip Sharks are just about the last animal you want to meet in open waters after a boat or plane wreck.
+They are slow-moving but very aggressive and large enough to tackle any survivors.

 Carpet Sharks (Orectolobiformes)

-Other carpet sharks include the very beautiful Wobbegong, picured above, and popular in large aquariums.
+Other carpet sharks include the very beautiful Wobbegong (pictured above), which are popular in large aquariums.

 Bullhead or Horned Sharks (Heterodontiformes)